reelyactive/json-silo/README.md

       durations: [ { title: "1 hour", value: "1h" },
                    { title: "4 hours", value: "4h" },
                    { title: "12 hours", value: "12h" },
-                   { title: "24 hours", value: "24h" } ]
+                   { title: "24 hours", value: "24h" } ],
+      password: null
     }

+Notes:
-Note that durations require the value to be a number followed by m, h or d (minutes, hours and days, respectively).
+- durations require the value to be a number followed by m, h or d (minutes, hours and days, respectively)
+- setting a (non-null) password will prompt a login when users attempt to add data to the JSON silo

 What's next?